-September 1st: Saint Giles’ feast day when the Feast of the Shepherds is celebrated.
+Saint Gil’s festivity day when the Festivity of the Shepherds is celebrated.
 In earlier times, this day marked the end of the season for upper mountain shepherding.

-September 8th: Held on the birth date of the Virgin Mary, bringing together a large number of people christened with the name Núria.
-After the mass, the image of the Virgin is carried to the hermitage of Saint Giles, where hymns are sung to her.
+Held on the birth date of the Virgin Mary, bringing together a large number of people christened with the name Núria.
+After the mass, the image of the Virgin is carried to the hermitage of Saint Gil, where hymns are sung to her.

-The distant origin of this tradition, according to the folk historian Joan Amades, is based on a standing stone that was once found in the valley.
-Pagan beliefs asserted that women who rubbed themselves there were guaranteed fertility.
-From the earliest times to the present day the symbolism of fertility has always been there at Núria.
+The distant origin is found, according to the folklorist Joan Amades, in a megalith or menhir that formerly stood in the valley.
+Pagan beliefs affirmed that women who scrubbed the body were assured of fertility.
+From its beginnings to the present day, the symbolism of fertility has always been present in Núria.